search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 In business, there are three types of partnerships: a general partnership (GP), a limited partnership (LP), and a limited liability partnership (LLP).
-Of these three, we’ll be going over the limited partnership (see business partnership definition).
-Read also the limited liability partnership (LLP) definition.
+This guide will cover the limited partnership (see the business partnership definition guide or the limited liability partnership (LLP) definition guide for more information on those types).

-The general partner also holds unlimited liability for the business’s debt and the other partners only hold liability equal to their investment in the company.
-In most states, limited partnerships are governed at the state level, meaning you might have to file with the Secretary of State to officially establish the business.
+The general partner also holds unlimited liability for the business’s debt, and the other partners only hold liability equal to their investment in the company.
+In most states, limited partnerships are governed at the state level, meaning the partners might have to file with the Secretary of State to officially establish the business.

 Limited Partnership Benefits